Chatanga/DuneImmorality/tts_build/README.md

 It directly updates the scripts to your live save.

-**You've changed the save in TSS:**
+**You've changed the save in TTS:**

-Overwrite the save YYY with it, then `python3 build.py --full` and finally reload the save XXX.
+Overwrite the save XXX with it, then `python3 build.py --full` and finally reload the save YYY.

-**You want to change the save outside TSS:**
+**You want to change the save outside TTS:**

 Edit the local `skeleton.json` file, then `python3 build.py` and reload the save.